ostaquet/Arduino-Nano-33-IoT-Ultimate-Guide/SavePowerRTC.md

 # How to save power with the Arduino Nano 33 IoT by shutting down the power and wake up on RTC alarm?

-## How to shutdown the power of the Arduino Nano 33 IoT and wake up on specific time with the RTC clock?
+## How to shut down the power of the Arduino Nano 33 IoT and wake up on a specific time with the RTC clock?

 In most data capture projects, the microcontroller is spending a tremendous amount of time doing nothing (waiting or sleeping).
 During this sleeping time, the power is consumed and the batteries are going down.
-In order to keep your project alive on months/years on battery, the best is to minimize the power consumption while the sleeping cycle.
+In order to keep your project alive on months/years on the battery, the best is to minimize the power consumption while the sleeping cycle.

 The approach described here allows to:

-- Shutdown the all power of the circuit during the sleep cycle.
+- Shutdown all the power of the circuit during the sleep cycle.
-- Wake up at pre-defined interval (every minute, every hour, every day or at a specific moment).
+- Wake up at pre-defined intervals (every minute, every hour, every day or at a specific moment).
 - Consume only the power required for the RTC clock.

 What do you need?